-No matter how large or small your garden, you can add height (and get more room to plant) vertical gardening.
+No matter how large or small your garden, you can add height (and get more room to plant) with vertical gardening.
 Trellises, arbors, and pergolas get flowers and fruit up off the ground, add structure to the garden, and provide great focal points.

 Choose plants like grapevines, roses, honeysuckle, or wisteria to cover your arbor or pergola.
-(Wisteria requires an extremely strong arbor or pergola; it can easily pull down anything not sturdy enough.)
+(Wisteria requires an extremely strong arbor or pergola.
+It can easily pull down anything not sturdy enough.)
 In more casual or kitchen gardens, use gourds, string beans, or quick-growing annuals like morning glory for a quirky look.